Pros & Cons of Living in Phoenix Vs Living in Texas

 Cost of Living in Phoenix vs Texas:

-Cost of living is made up of multiple expenses, and they aren’t all comparable between the two states.
+The cost of living is made up of multiple expenses, and they aren’t all comparable between the two states.
 The biggest difference is that Texas has no income tax, so the property taxes are exorbitant.
-This makes it hard to calculate which state actually offers less expensive home prices.
+This makes it hard to calculate which state offers less expensive home prices.
 While a home in Texas may appear to be over the listed value, it might just be a matter of the property taxes being yet to be factored in.

 Weather:

 Texas is also much more humid than Phoenix, which makes the air feel stickier in the summer.
-Picking between the two is just about deciding which of these natural disasters sound most palatable.
+Picking between the two is just about deciding which of these natural disasters sounds most palatable.
 But remember, everyone claims Phoenix is a “dry heat” because of the lack of humidity, therefore feeling cooler.
 This is one of the biggest misconceptions about the city.
 It doesn’t matter how little water is in the air, when you experience over 100 days a year that exceed 100 degrees, that’s very, very hot.

 Traffic:

 *Toll Roads: Texas is known for its plethora of toll roads.
 If you plan on living in a big city and commuting often, or living in the suburbs and heading into the city daily, this will add up fast.
-Tolls should be factored into cost of living depending on where you choose to live and which roads you will have to utilize often.
+Tolls should be factored into the cost of living depending on where you choose to live and which roads you will have to utilize often.

 Family Friendly/Schools in AZ vs TX:

-How family friendly your environment is will depend on what part of town you live in.
+How family-friendly your environment is will depend on what part of town you live in.
 In either Phoenix or Texas, you can find parts of town with many families, or parts of town full of singles and young, childless couples.
-With that being said, because there’s so much to do outside in Arizona, it likely takes the cake when it comes to being family friendly.
+With that being said, because there’s so much to do outside in Arizona, it likely takes the cake when it comes to being family-friendly.

 On the flip side, Texas has a better public school system than Arizona.
 Because of this, many Texas families opt to send their children to public schools instead of private schools.
 This not only saves them from spending money on tuition, it cultivates an environment that places a great level of importance on education.
-From field trips to museums, or well maintained libraries, to teachers being more appropriately compensated, it’s easy to see how a well supported school system serves all of its community, not just children.
+From field trips to museums, or well-maintained libraries, to teachers being more appropriately compensated, it’s easy to see how a well-supported school system serves all of its community, not just children.